Skip to main content

 How prefunded is decided

 FIAT_TO_STABLECOIN has two settlement branches that share the same request shape but differ in who delivers stablecoin to the end-user.
-Superbank picks the branch automatically based on your available prefunded liquidity at the moment you create the request:
+Superbank picks the branch automatically based on your available prefunded liquidity at the moment you create the request: You’ll see which branch was chosen on the create response (prefunded: true|false).
+Both branches return identical deposit instructions for the end-user — the only thing that changes is whether you call FUNDS_SENT.

 prefunded: true is the faster experience.
 Stablecoin reaches the end-user wallet within seconds of your FUNDS_SENT call (you’ve already collected the fiat-receipt confirmation on your side).
 The prefunded: false branch waits for fiat clearing before the stablecoin ships, so it’s bounded by the fiat rail’s settlement window (e.g. ACH same-day for typical US flows).